lmjohns3/theanets/docs/creating.rst

 The number of rows in ``x`` must match the number of elements in the ``labels`` vector.
-Additionally, the values in ``labels`` are expected to range from 0 to the number of classes in the data being modeled.
+Additionally, the values in ``labels`` are expected to range from 0 to one less than the number of classes in the data being modeled.
 For example, for the MNIST digits dataset, which represents digits 0 through 9, the labels array contains integer class labels 0 through 9.

 .. _creating-recurrent-models: